circleci/circleci-docs/jekyll/_cci2/high-availability.md

 ## Setting up PostgreSQL Hosts

-It is best practice to set up PostgreSQL using Amazon Relational Database Service (Amazon RDS) with multi Availability Zone (multi-AZ) mode for automated backups and failover.
+It is best practice to set up PostgreSQL 9.5 or later using Amazon Relational Database Service (Amazon RDS) with multi Availability Zone (multi-AZ) mode for automated backups and failover.
 Refer to the [Amazon RDS Multi-AZ Deployments](https://aws.amazon.com/rds/details/multi-az/) documentation for details.

 ## Exporting Existing Databases